jessegall/Laravel-Memoize/README.md

 - Easy to implement with a simple trait
 - Works with Eloquent models and regular PHP classes
 - Supports caching based on method arguments
-- Shared cache across multiple instances of the same model (same ID)
+- Shared cache across multiple instances of the same model
-- Automatically clears cache on model updates (or custom events)
+- Automatically invalidates cache on model updates (or custom events)
 - Customizable cache drivers for different storage options
 - Customizable argument serialization for fine-grained control